t-karasova/grs-samples-python/tutorial_querying.md

 pip install google-cloud-retail
 ```

-**Tip**: Click the copy button on the side of the code box to later paste the command in the Cloud Shell terminal and run it.
+**Tip**: Click the copy button on the side of the code box to paste the command in the Cloud Shell terminal and run it.

 ## Simple query request

-The simple search request contains only the required fields which are:
+The simple search request contains only the following required fields:
-  - ```placement``` - The resource name of the search engine placement
+  - ```placement``` - A resource name of the search engine placement.
-  - ```visitor_id``` - A unique identifier for tracking visitors
+  - ```visitor_id``` - A unique identifier to track visitors.
-  - ```query``` - Raw search query or search phrase
+  - ```query``` - Raw search query or search phrase.

-There is a request ready to be run against a catalog full of different products, so you will see the results right away,
+To check the results right away, you need to run a request against a catalog full of different products.

-but first please open the **search_simple_query.py** to review the request.
+First, open the **search_simple_query.py** to review the request.

-To send this request to the search service, open a terminal and run:
+To send this request to the search service, open a terminal and run the follwoing command:
 ```bash
 python search_simple_query.py
 ```

 ## Simple query.
 Response analysis.

-Now in the field **```results[]```** you can see a list of matched items returned by Retail Search service.
+As you can see now, the field **```results[]```** contains a list of matched items returned by the Retail Search service.

 **```total_size```** is the estimated total count of matched items.

-**```attribution_token```** is a unique search token which enables accurate attribution of search model performance.
+**```attribution_token```** is a unique search token that enables accurate attribution of the search model performance.

-**```next_page_token```** is a token that points to the next page in the search response.
+**```next_page_token```** is a token that forwards to the next page in the search response.
 By default, the number of products per page is 100.
 If this field is omitted, there are no subsequent pages.

 ## Success

-You have completed the tutorial and now we **encourage** you to **test the search by yourself**, right here in the Cloud Shell environment, using different search queries.
+You have completed the tutorial!
+We **encourage** you to **test the search by yourself** right here in the Cloud Shell environment using different search queries.

 **Thank you for completing this tutorial!**